tomas-fryza/avr-course/Labs/03-gpio/README.md

 1. Complete declarations (`*.h`) and definitions (`*.c`) of all functions from the GPIO library.

+2. Use the GPIO library functions and reprogram the Knight Rider application from the previous lab.

-2. Use basic [Goxygen commands](http://www.doxygen.nl/manual/docblocks.html#specialblock) inside the C-code comments and prepare your `gpio.h` library for later easy generation of PDF documentation.
+Extra.
+Use basic [Goxygen commands](http://www.doxygen.nl/manual/docblocks.html#specialblock) inside the C-code comments and prepare your `gpio.h` library for later easy generation of PDF documentation.
 Get inspired by the `GPIO_config_output` function in the `gpio.h` file.

 ## Lab assignment